rules-proto-grpc/rules_proto_grpc/README.md

   a particular proto plugin.

 * `aspect.bzl`: Contains the implementation of the compilation aspect.
-This is shared by all rules and is the heart of `rules_proto`; it calls `protoc` with a given list of plugins and generates output files.
+This is shared by all rules and is the heart of `rules_proto_grpc`; it calls `protoc` with a given list of plugins and generates output files.

 Additional protoc plugins and their rules are scoped to the github repository name where the plugin resides.